Location: 8RXR+97 Los Altos Hills, CA, USA

 The Foothill College Anthropology Department runs a California field school program that offers a suite of hands-on field science courses aimed at having fun learning about archaeology and developing excavation and lab ready employees in the Cultural Resource Management (CRM) industry.
 After 12 weeks our students are prepared for a job in CRM.
 We have placed hundreds of students over the years in field tech jobs, transfer positions, and graduate schools via our field programs.
-Building on our experience this past summer in Lake County, California, the Anthropology Department has developed a local program in nearby Portola Valley that students can enjoy with minimal time commitment and cost.
+Building on our experience this past year, the Anthropology Department has developed a local program in the Santa Cruz Mountains that students can enjoy with minimal time commitment and cost.
 Students meet only on Fridays for the fieldwork and lab classes.

 After this program you are CRM certified!
 We will provide you with a certificate of completion to be submitted to your future employer.

 Students drive to the field and lab sites.
 No accommodations or food provided.
 No application deadline.
 Foothill College is open access.